-211. GENERAL INTRODUCTION TO THE STUDY OF ENCLISH LITERATURE.-This course is conducted by lectures, giving an account of the movements, of tendencies, of men, and of books from the Anglo-Saxon period to the end of the eighteenth century.
+211. General Introduction to the Study of English Literature.-This course is conducted by lectures, giving an account of the movements, of tendencies, of men, and of books from the Anglo-Saxon period to the end of the eighteenth century.
 Careful study of masterpieces representative of different periods and collateral readings are required of all students.
 Written reports are required.
 This course is prerequisite to all the advanced courses in literature and speech.

 Section A: Monday, Wednesday, Friday 10:30.
 Section B: Monday, Wednesday, Friday 11:30.
 Section C: Tuesday, Thursday, Saturday 8:00.
 Section D: Tuesday, Thursday, Saturday 9:00.

 Credit: Nine quarter hours.
 Prerequisite: English 101.